infertux/chef-sanity/README.md

 Here are some highlights of what it does:

 - sets timezone to UTC and enables NTP
-- sets up a basic firewall with iptables to block incoming connections (IPv4 and IPv6)
+- sets up a basic firewall with nftables or iptables to block incoming connections (IPv4 and IPv6)
 - hardens sshd config with public key authentication and strong ciphers
 - sets up a local MTA using Postfix to send emails to sysadmin
 - sets up Monit to alert sysadmin when CPU, memory, disk, etc. is overused